goodylili/rusting-rocket-diesel/README.md

-# Rusting Rocket on Diesel (working on docs)
+# Rusting Rocket on Diesel

-Rusting Rocket on Diesel is a simple REST API built with Rust, Rocket, and Diesel.
-It provides CRUD operations for a table of students.
+Rusting Rocket on Diesel is a simple REST API built with Rust, Rocket, and Diesel that provides CRUD operations on a table of students.

 ## Getting Started